SANDIA SEED BLOG

 Our recommendation is to plant peppers in containers that are at least 3-5 gallons in size.
 For larger varieties like many Hatch Chile varieties, Bell peppers and Poblanos and, use a larger pot with 5 gallons or more.
 Find larger sized pots like 12″ - 14″ for much better yields.
 Some larger longer growing peppers could even thrive in larger containers and planters with 10-15+ gallons of soil if you have room in the garden or on a sunny patio.

 If you don't have room in a garden bed or raised bed, then using containers to grow peppers is the next best thing!
 Because pepper plants are sensitive to cold weather, having them in containers is also great as you can bring them indoors or into the garage if cold weather or overnight temperatures are expected in the spring or fall.
 This allows you to grow the peppers for a longer growing season, which many of the super hot peppers need in order to mature and provide a decent harvest.
+If you struggle with short seasons, make sure to try growing our short season peppers which grow and mature much faster than other varieties and they do great in containers!

 For best container pepper plant success,